Regulation of Underground Contamination in Oil and Gas Production and in Contaminated Sites

 An ELI Professional Practice Seminar

-Underground contamination poses particularly thorny problems and is increasingly gaining regulators’ attention.
+Underground contamination poses particularly thorny problems and has increasingly gained regulators’ attention.
 Whether it’s underground contaminants migrating into buildings, the potential for hydraulic fracturing to create contamination, or remediating hard-to-treat contaminants in groundwater, subsurface contamination vexes many environmental professionals.
 The laws and regulations that address these issues are varied, from the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and the Resource Conservation and Recovery Act (RCRA) to state oil and gas and water laws and regulations.
 How do these statutes fit together and what processes and procedures have been sanctioned by regulators for effective, lasting remediation?

 Dr. Walter Kovalick, Principal, 8th Avenue Consulting (moderator)